bradleypallen/rdf-to-sqlite/README.md

 );
 ```

-## License
-MIT.
-See the LICENSE file for the copyright notice.

 ## References
 [[1]](https://doi.org/10.1145/1815948.1815953)  Sakr, S. and Al-Naymat, G., 2010.
 Relational processing of RDF queries: a survey.
 ACM SIGMOD Record, 38(4), pp.23-28.